itsmed/react-boilerplates/README.md

 # React Boilerplates
 A series of boilerplates for <a href="https://facebook.github.io/react/">React</a> applications.
+Nothing fancy, but a good starting point for any React project.

 ## Requirements
 It is assumed that you have <a href="http://nodejs.org/">Node</a> and <a href="https://www.npmjs.com/">NPM</a> installed.
 Node Package Manager (NPM) should come with your Node installation.